What is AfRIS ?

-The Astronomy for Remote and Island Schools Project (AfRIS) is a Science and Technology Facilities Council (STFC) funded public engagement project to create and manage a mobile outreach team to deliver astronomy-related workshops and activities to schools located in some of the UK’s more remote and island communities.
+The Astronomy for Remote and Island Schools STEM Clubs Project (AfRIS STEM Clubs) is a Science and Technology Facilities Council (STFC) funded public engagement project to establish and manage a mobile outreach team to support the provision of astronomy-related STEM Club activities to schools located in some of the UK’s more remote and island communities.

 The AfRIS Team